Skip to content

 Aurélien AMSELLEM

-Lucebox on Olares One — Episode 9: the 106 t/s attempt that crashed at 88.7 t/s, and why
+Lucebox on Olares One — Episode 9: the PR that promised +57% and delivered +0.2%

 Spoiler right now: 88.7 t/s. +0.2 vs yesterday.
 In the noise floor.
 Here’s the post-mortem.

-1. Matched 3.6 draft instead of mismatched 3.5 — the z-lab/Qwen3.6-27B-DFlash draft (4 sliding-window-attention layers + 1 full-attention) instead of the 3.5 draft (5 full-attention layers).
-Layer types read from the config.json next to the safetensors.
+1. Matched 3.6 draft instead of mismatched 3.5 — four SWA layers + one full-attention layer instead of five full-attention layers.
+Layer types read from config.json next to the safetensors.

 2. SWA mask plumbed through qwen3_dflash_graph.cpp via ggml_flash_attn_ext.